Savings account interest rates: October 2021

-Last year’s three reductions to the cash rate were not kind to savings accounts.
-While the number of cuts to savings accounts slowed down slightly last month, the overall trend continued.
-Right now, the average ongoing savings rate sits at a paltry 0.43% p.a.
+Last year’s three reductions to the cash rate were not kind to the nation’s savers, and despite the cash rate remaining steady since November 2021, cuts to savings accounts continue to flow through.
+Last month, we recorded 26 in total, which brought the average savings rate in our database to a paltry 0.39% p.a.

-Bank of Queensland also offers rates of 3.00% with its Fast Track Starter Account.
-Like the Westpac Life account, this is also only available to young Australians, specifically those aged 14 to 24, and the maximum rate only applies to balances up to $10,000.
+Bank of Queensland customers can also receive a 2.50% p.a. interest rate with the Fast Track Starter Account.
+Like the Westpac Life account, there are age restrictions, a few monthly conditions, and the maximum rate only applies to balances up to $10,000.

-For Australians who don't meet the age requirements for the Life account, there are still a few worthwhile options out there.
-ING currently offers an ongoing bonus rate of 1.35% p.a., so long as monthly conditions are met.
-Rabobank offers an introductory rate of 1.75% p.a., which is available for the first 4 months before reverting to 0.30% p.a.
-And the Macquarie savings account comes with a base rate of 1.20% p.a., which is unconditional for balances up to $250,000.
+For older Australians, there are still a few worthwhile options out there.
+ING currently offers an ongoing bonus rate of 1.35% p.a., so long as a few monthly conditions are met.
+Virgin Money offers an introductory rate of 1.50% p.a., which is available for the first 3 months before reverting to 1.20% p.a.
+And the Macquarie Savings Account comes with a base rate of 0.95% p.a. (and introductory rate of 1.10% p.a.), which is unconditional for balances up to $250,000.

-To find out how interest rates are tracking in other banking products for February, check out our snapshot for Home Loan Interest Rates, Personal Loan Interest Rates, Car Loan Interest Rates and Term Deposit Interest Rates.
+To find out how interest rates are tracking in other banking products for October, check out our snapshots for Home Loan Interest Rates, Personal Loan Interest Rates, Car Loan Interest Rates and Term Deposit Interest Rates.